Harold Pincus, MD

 Dr. Pincus graduated from the University of Pennsylvania and received his medical degree from Albert Einstein College of Medicine in New York.
 Following completion of residency at George Washington University Medical Center, Dr. Pincus was named a Robert Wood Johnson Foundation Clinical Scholar.
 As a Clinical Scholar, Dr. Pincus served as a professional staff member of the President’s Commission on Mental Health at the White House and, subsequently, as a congressional fellow in the U.S. House of Representatives.

 He has also been a consultant to federal agencies and private organizations, including the U.S. Secret Service, John T. and Catherine D. MacArthur Foundation and the World Health Organization.
-Dr. Pincus chaired or co-chaired committees for NIH and the National Quality Forum and has served on several Institute of Medicine/National Academy of Sciences Committees including Crossing the Quality Chasm in Behavioral Health and Cancer Care for the Whole Patient, as well as the World Health Organization’s International Classification of Disease Oversight Committee, World Psychiatric Association Section on Economics, Behavioral Measurement Advisory Panel of the National Committee for Quality Assurance, and numerous other national and international committees.
-He is on the Scientific Council of the National Alliance for the Mentally Ill and is co-chairing the World Health Organization's ICD-11 Committee on Quality and Patient Safety.
+Dr. Pincus has chaired committees for NIH and served on several Institute of Medicine/National Academy of Sciences Committees including Crossing the Quality Chasm in Behavioral Health and Cancer Care for the Whole Patient, as well as the World Health Organization’s International Classification of Disease Oversight Committee, World Psychiatric Association Section on Economics, Behavioral Measurement Advisory Panel of the National Committee for Quality Assurance, and numerous other national and international committees.
+He is chair of the Medicaid Task Force for the Measurement Applications Partnership, authorized under the Affordable Care Act, co-chair of the National Quality Forum Behavioral Health Steering Committee and the World Health Organization ICD-11 Committee on Quality and Patient Safety.

 Dr. Pincus received the William C. Menninger Memorial Award of the American College of Physicians for distinguished contributions to the science of mental health, the Health Services Research Senior Scholar Award of the American Psychiatric Association and Columbia University’s Emily Mumford Medal.
 In 2005, he was awarded the Vestermark Award from the National Institute of Mental Health and the American Psychiatric Association for contributions to psychiatric education.
 He maintains a small private practice specializing in major affective disorders and has spent one evening a week for twenty-two years at a public mental health clinic caring for patients with severe mental illnesses.